On the Rhine - enjoy the Auenblicke in the Urdenbacher Kämpe

 However, we do not get anything from it.
 For us, the Rheinauen on a carriage ride to experience one thing above all: a one-hour leisurely drive through a landscape, as we have not yet met.
 Alluvial forests and plants, which only occur here, grow in these floodplains on the Rhine.
 We are on the road in the morning, while the winter sun throws a yellowish light through the fading mist.

 This creates an unreal atmosphere.
-This is reinforced by the flora and fauna, which we can observe from our seat on the carriage.
-A gray heron, who looks at us as curiously as we look at him.
-Little birds that rush past us so fast that we can not recognize them.
-Particularly spooky are the giant trees of Canadian poplars, which were planted here after the destruction of the Second World War to supply wood to a nearby match factory.
-This factory is now closed, and there are no more takers for the trees, which after a certain time throw off their twigs and branches.
-So they stand as memorial in nature and give the floodplain a mysterious character.
+This is reinforced by the flora and fauna that we can observe from our seat on the carriage.
+A gray heron who looks at us as curiously as we look at him.
+Small birds that whir past us so quickly that we cannot recognize them.
+The giant Canadian poplar trees, which were planted here after the destruction of the Second World War to supply wood to a nearby match factory, look particularly spooky.
+This factory has now closed and there are no longer any buyers for the trees, which shed their branches and branches after a certain period of time.
+They stand like memorials in nature and give the floodplain landscape a mysterious character.

 Slowly through the Rhine meadows